codingColinMcM/eCommerce-Online-Inventory-Sequelize/README.md

 ## Installation

-To run this project, instialize it locally using npm:
+To run this project, install the necessary npm packages by using:

 ```
 npm install